nimbix/jardoc/docs/apps_tutorial.md

 ![app_gotty_step_2](img/apps_tutorial/app_gotty_step_2.png)

-Note also that you can replace application command path by a full shell instead of an application, like `/usr/bin/bash`, to fully manipulate image.
+Note also that you can replace application command path (`/calculator.py` here) by a full shell instead of an application, like `/usr/bin/bash`, to fully manipulate image.

 When debugging an application, it can be a real added value to add a second entry to image, with a gotty shell combined to the bash shell to be able to interactively launch scripts and debug.